Advanced option settings on the command line

 Override up/down scripts with new scripts (make sure to create them, of course):

 ./sacli --key "ucarp.extra_parms" --value "--upscript /root/up --downscript /root/down" ConfigPut service openvpnas restart

 ./sacli --key "ucarp.extra_parms" ConfigDel service openvpnas restart

 Global NAT behavior setting

-Since private IP addresses cannot be routed on the Internet, when VPN clients are connected to the Access Server and have been given instructions to send traffic for public IP addresses through the VPN server, the Access Server will choose the network interface with the default gateway on it and NAT traffic out through there.
-In some cases it is desirable to disable this NAT behavior, for example when you wish to implement a firewall system that logs the VPN clients private IP addresses as the traffic passes from the VPN client, through the VPN server, through the firewall, and then goes to the Internet.
-The NAT behavior can then be implemented further on in the connection chain before it goes onto the public Internet.
-This is a global setting that applies to the entire server for outgoing traffic through NAT.
-It is possible to disable this setting, or to specify a different IP address to use for outgoing NAT, or even a range of addresses that will be randomly selected for outgoing NAT operations.
-It is impossible to bind a specific public IP for outgoing NAT operations to a specific VPN client.
+Since you can't route private IP addresses on the internet, when VPN clients are connected to Access Server and have been given instructions to send traffic for public IP addresses through the VPN server, Access Server chooses the network interface with the default gateway on it and uses NAT to send traffic out through there.
+In some cases, it is desirable to disable this NAT behavior, such as when you wish to implement a firewall system that logs the VPN clients' private IP addresses as the traffic passes from the VPN client, through the VPN server, through the firewall, and then to the internet.
+You can implement the NAT behavior further in the connection chain before it goes onto the public internet.
+For this, you use a global setting that applies to the entire server for outgoing traffic through NAT.
+Disabling this setting or specifying a different IP address for outgoing NAT or even a range of addresses randomly selected for outgoing NAT operations is possible.
+Binding a specific public IP for outgoing NAT operations to a specific VPN client isn't possible.

 Disable NAT for outgoing public traffic (enabled by default):

 ./sacli --key "vpn.server.nat" --value "false" ConfigPut ./sacli start